skip to content

 Do you need flood insurance?

-Flash flooding is becoming increasingly more frequent, as Minnesota’s changing climate is leading to more extreme weather.
-Are you at risk for flash flooding?
-Consider flood insurance.
+Flash flooding is happening more frequently as Minnesota’s changing climate is leading to more extreme weather.
+If you are at risk for flash flooding, look into getting coverage.

 What is actual cash value vs. replacement cost coverage?